medquid/10-2020-cohort-course/week-1/day-2/README.md

 - Build Table with music player embedded

 Steps.
-1. Create an exitTicket_day2.html file.
+1. Create an git file.
 2. Implement the mockup below
 3. stage, commit, and push your changes back up to your repository [Imgur](https://i.imgur.com/6z6Pj5k.png)